bcgov/nr-get-token/app/README.md

 2. Environment configurations have been set up
 3. A Postgres database instance that is reachable
 4. The database has been initialized with the correct migrations
+5. (Optional) The database has been seeded with dev data

 ### Install